-The College believes in and teaches the ideals and values of cultural and racial diversity and a democratic way of life and also seeks to cultivate in its students critical and independent thought, openness to new ideas, a sense of self-direction, moral sensitivity, and the value of continuing education and lifelong learning.
+The College believes in and teaches the ideals and values of cultural and racial diversity and a democratic way of life.
+HCC also seeks to cultivate in its students critical and independent thought, openness to new ideas, a sense of selfdirection, moral sensitivity, strength through diversity, and the value of continuing education and life-long learning.